hmallepally/books/operational-excellence/book/harnessing-ai-for-performance-optimization.md

 ### About This Book

-This comprehensive guide explores the intersection of artificial intelligence and operational excellence, providing practical insights, frameworks, and implementation strategies for organizations seeking to leverage AI for performance optimization.
+This comprehensive guide explores the intersection of Artificial Intelligence and operational excellence, providing practical insights, frameworks, and implementation strategies for organizations seeking to leverage AI for performance optimization.
 Drawing from real-world case studies, industry best practices, and cutting-edge research, this book serves as both a strategic roadmap and practical manual for AI-driven operational transformation.

+### Supporting Resources

+For additional resources, code examples, exercises, and updates, please visit the supporting GitHub repository: [https://github.com/hmallepally/books/tree/main/operational-excellence/book](https://github.com/hmallepally/books/tree/main/operational-excellence/book)

+If you would like to suggest corrections or improvements to the content in this book, I encourage you to reach out to me directly.

+---

+**Hari Mallepally**
+Connect with me on LinkedIn: [https://www.linkedin.com/in/mallepally/](https://www.linkedin.com/in/mallepally/)

 ### Table of Contents

 1. [Introduction to AI in Operations](#1-introduction-to-ai-in-operations)
+   - AI Transformation Journey
+   - The AI Revolution in Operations
+   - Real-World Impact: Success Stories
+   - Implementation Guidelines

 2. [AI-Powered Quality Control and Manufacturing](#2-ai-powered-quality-control-and-manufacturing)
+   - The Evolution of Quality Control: From Human Eyes to AI Vision
+   - AI Quality Control System Architecture
+   - Real-World Applications and Case Studies
+   - Implementation Framework for AI Quality Control

 3. [Strategic AI Implementation: The Intel Case Study](#3-strategic-ai-implementation-the-intel-case-study)
+   - Intel's AI Transformation Journey
+   - Intel's AI Implementation Framework
+   - AI Implementation in Intel's Manufacturing Operations
+   - Results and Impact

 4. [Operational Excellence Frameworks in the AI Era](#4-operational-excellence-frameworks-in-the-ai-era)
+   - Evolution of Operational Excellence Frameworks
+   - AI-Enhanced Operational Excellence Models
+   - The Foundation: Traditional Methodologies
+     - Kaizen: Continuous Improvement Enhanced by AI
+     - 5W1H Analysis: Root Cause Analysis Enhanced by AI
+     - PDCA Cycle: Systematic Improvement Enhanced by AI
+     - Gemba Walks: Observation Enhanced by AI
+     - Value Stream Mapping: Process Visualization Enhanced by AI
+     - 5S Methodology: Workplace Organization Enhanced by AI
+   - Integration of Traditional and AI-Enhanced Methodologies

 5. [Lean Six Sigma Meets Artificial Intelligence](#5-lean-six-sigma-meets-artificial-intelligence)
+   - AI-Enhanced DMAIC Process
+   - The Evolution of Lean Six Sigma
+   - AI Applications in DMAIC Framework
+   - Real-World Applications

 6. [Total Quality Management Enhanced by AI](#6-total-quality-management-enhanced-by-ai)
+   - The Evolution of Total Quality Management
+   - AI-Enhanced TQM Framework
+   - AI-Enhanced TQM Systems
+   - Real-World Applications

 7. [AI-Driven Strategic Measurement and KPIs](#7-ai-driven-strategic-measurement-and-kpis)
+   - The Evolution of Strategic Measurement
+   - AI-Enhanced KPI System Architecture
+   - AI-Enhanced Strategic Measurement Framework
+   - AI-Enhanced KPI Categories

 8. [Prescriptive Analytics and Future Trends](#8-prescriptive-analytics-and-future-trends)
+   - The Evolution of Analytics: From Descriptive to Prescriptive
+   - Prescriptive Analytics Technologies
+   - Real-World Applications

 9. [Implementation Roadmap and Best Practices](#9-implementation-roadmap-and-best-practices)
+   - Strategic Planning and Assessment
+   - Technology Selection and Integration
+   - Change Management and Training

 10. [Case Studies and Real-World Applications](#10-case-studies-and-real-world-applications)
+    - Manufacturing Excellence
+    - Healthcare Quality Management
+    - Supply Chain Optimization

 11. [Future of AI in Operational Excellence](#11-future-of-ai-in-operational-excellence)
+    - Emerging Technologies and Trends
+    - Strategic Implications
+    - Preparing for the Future

 12. [AI Tools and Technologies for Operational Excellence](#12-ai-tools-and-technologies-for-operational-excellence)
+    - Machine Learning and Predictive Analytics
+    - Computer Vision and Image Recognition
+    - Natural Language Processing
+    - Robotics Process Automation

 13. [Interview Questions and Career Guidance](#13-interview-questions-and-career-guidance)
+    - Technical Interview Questions
+    - Strategic Interview Questions
+    - Career Development Pathways

 ### Key Learning Objectives